 Standing on a hill in San Francisco’s Golden Gate Park, I look down to the foggy grey sea and think about how pretty everything is.
 It’s easy to forget that this green city sits on a notorious fault line.. and that all the neat museums, well-paved roads, beautiful trees and houses can all be uprooted in mere seconds.
 Even so, there’s something about San Fran that captures the heart of the weary traveller.
-It sure made me feeling like staying.

 The Legion of Honor is a popular attraction in the city.
 It looks like it belongs more to an ancient European town than a park in San Francisco.
 That’s because it is a full-scale replica of the French Pavilion in Paris.

 Built by a wealthy sugar magnate, the building is now a fine-arts museum housing over 6,000 years of art, culture and history by renowned names such as Baroque and Picasso.

 A statue of the Thinking Man sits in the courtyard.

 I’m not an art connoisseur, but it’s hard not to marvel at the beautiful paintings and sculptures, especially those from the medieval era – before the ‘abstract’ or ‘modernist’ concepts came into place.
 Back then, paintings were done in minute detailing.
 Not putting down some modern artists, but these days a couple of splotches can qualify as art.
 Maybe I’m too stupid and low-culture to understand art today.

 Exhibits are not limited to paintings, but also furniture and sculptures.
 Some are not allowed to be photographed due to copyright and light sensitivity.
 Check with the curators if its okay to snap pix, unless you want to be told off in a quiet museum and have all the people stare at you lol.